benwelt/NeighborhoodMap/README.md

 ![Neighborhood Map](https://i.imgur.com/xL4nXOc.png)

 A hosted version of the application can be found [here](https://benwelt.github.io/NeighborhoodMap/).
+Click on the link to open the web app.

 To run the website locally:
 1. Clone or download the repository